 - You can renounce your inheritance if you do not want to receive it.

 Being the beneficiary can be a great honour, especially if the assets are significant.
-It is important to remember, however, that with this honour comes great responsibility.
+However, it is important to remember that with this honour comes great responsibility, including cooperating with the estate trustee to ensure the proper execution of the will.

 What are the responsibilities of being a beneficiary of a will?